-Auto Dent Repair: How to Fix a Dent in a Car
+Car Dent Repair: How to Fix a Dent In Your Car

 DIY dent repair saves hundreds of dollars

 Our editors and experts handpick every product we feature.
 We may earn a commission from your purchases.

 IntroductionIf you follow these steps, you can patch a car dent yourself in just an afternoon and save a few hundred bucks over body shop prices.

 - Sanding block

 - Wax remover